 Ferran Adria has been called the world's greatest chef.
 He is certainly one of the most creative.
 Gourmet magazine referred to Adria as "the Salvador Dali of the kitchen".
-His restaurant, El Bulli, was named best restaurant in the world by the prestigious Restaurant magazine five times.
+His restaurant, El Bulli, was named the best restaurant in the world by the prestigious Restaurant magazine five times.
 After closing the restaurant in 2011, he has gone on to begin writing a culinary encyclopedia, launching the El Bulli Foundation, and collaborating on culinary projects.
 Without a doubt, Ferran Adria will hold a prominent place in culinary history.

 Ferran Adria was born May 14, 1962, in L'Hospitalet de Llobregat in a suburb of Barcelona, Spain.
 Adria's early schooling took place in Barcelona and at the age of 14, he enrolled at the Instituto Verge de la Merci¨ to study business administration.
 In 1980, at the age of 18, he left school out of boredom.

 Adria began his culinary career in 1980 as a dishwasher.
 In need of money to vacation on the Mediterranean island of Ibiza, Adria took a job as a dishwasher at a French restaurant in the Hotel Playafels in Castelldefels, Spain.

 It was here that he learned the classic culinary techniques as the chef there introduced Adrià to "El Practico," the Spanish equivalent of Escoffier's "Le Guide Culinaire."
 Adria eventually made it to Ibiza, working at the Club Cala Lena for four months in 1981 and 1982.